 Service to others and to the environment are core values of Outward Bound and they are integrated into each course.
 Participants follow Leave No Trace ethics as part of their service to the environment.
 Students develop an ingrained appreciation of service, seeing the impact of their actions firsthand, by multiple small acts of service with and for their crewmates while leading and supporting each other throughout the journey.

-On our multi-element courses, participants have the opportunity to become proficient in backpacking, adventure climbing and canoeing skills.
-Alongside familiarity and proficiency with outdoor exploration, students will develop a deeper level of self-discovery and the ability to hone their leadership skills.
+On our multi-element backpacking and canoeing courses, participants have the opportunity to become proficient in both backpacking and canoeing skills.
+The course allows for a deeper level of self-discovery and ability to hone their leadership skills.
 On this longer course, participants gain an understanding of the value of teamwork and learn what it takes to be a compassionate leader while having fun and building strong relationships with their teammates.

 Delaware Water Gap